olek1305/Pizzox/README.md

-## About: Fast service pizza with API Google map feature with delivery, payment.
+## About: Fast service pizza with Mapbox feature with delivery, payment.

 \
 Task: